DataBiosphere/data-portal/content/community-update/community-update/dcp-2-coming-soon-with-support-for-controlled-access-data.md

 ---
-date: "2020-09-09"
+date: "2020-10-09"
-title: Coming Soon - DCP 2.0 with Support for Controlled Access Data
+title: Coming Soon - DCP 2.0
-description: "An important update for the community - The HCA DCP is undergoing a major upgrade to handle controlled access data."
+description: "An important update for the community - The HCA DCP is undergoing a major upgrade."
 ---

-# Coming Soon - DCP 2.0 with Support for Controlled Access Data
+# Coming Soon - DCP 2.0

 Dear HCA Community Member,